close

 Air ForceCOVER STORYMILITARY

-New Delhi: The President of India, Smt Droupadi Murmu undertook a sortie in the indigenous Light Combat Helicopter PRACHAND at Air Force Station Jaisalmer, Rajasthan today (February 27, 2026).
+New Delhi: The India’s President sortie in LCH Prachand Jaisalmer, Rajasthan today (February 27, 2026).
 Earlier, she undertook sorties in Sukhoi 30 MKI and Rafale in 2023 and 2025, respectively.

 The mission was undertaken as a two-aircraft LCH formation.
 President Droupadi Murmu flew in the lead aircraft with Group Capt.
 Nayan Shantilal Bahua, while Chief of Air Staff, Air Chief Marshal AP Singh and Group Capt.
 A Mahendra flew as Number 2 in the second aircraft.
 During the approximately 25-minute mission, they flew over Gadisar Lake and Jaisalmer Fort and attacked a Tank Target.